Contactless payment: Adoption and usage

 Google Pay is an application for devices running Google's Android OS, which allows users to make purchases using NFC, which initially required a physical secure element but this was replaced by host card emulation which was introduced in Android 4.4 (KitKat).
 Softcard (formerly known as Isis mobile wallet), Cityzi and Quick Tap wallets for example, use a secure SIM card to store encrypted personal information.
 Contactless payments with enabled mobile phones still occur on a small scale, but every month an increasing number of mobile phones are certified.

 In 2012, Mastercard Advisors wrote that consumers are likely to spend more money using their cards due to the ease of small transactions.
 Mastercard Canada says it has seen "about 25 percent" higher spending by users of its Mastercard Contactless-brand RFID credit cards.

 As of December 2014, there were approximately 58 million contactless-enabled cards in use in the UK, and over 147,000 terminals in use.
 By June 2017 purchases made by card surpassed those made by cash.
 This was reported to have been driven by the rise in contactless payments, which accounted for approximately one third of all card transactions in the UK.
 The number of payments by this method had increased significantly since the spending limit was raised from £20 to £30.
 In 2018, contactless payments made up around 19% of transactions in the UK.

 In 2018, the Westpac Banking Corporation in Australia revealed contactless payment statistics from 2017 and claimed in the report that contactless payments approached saturation point by being used in over 90% of purchases.
 The Australian St.George Bank reported 94.6% usage for the same period.

-Recent statements by Visa and other US card issuers indicate that they will increase the availability of contactless cards to US consumers in the near future.
+Recent statements by Visa and other US card issuers indicate that they will increase the availability of contactless cards to US consumers.
 Visa estimates there will be 300 million contactless cards issued in the US by the end of 2020, up from the predicted 100 million at the end of 2019 as announced on its 2018 Q4 earnings call.

 Telecom operators are starting to get involved in contactless payments via the use of NFC-enabled phones.
 Belgacom's Pingping, for example, has a stored value account and via a partnership with Alcatel-Lucent's Touchatag provides contactless payment functionalities.

 Major financial entities now offering contactless payment systems include Mastercard, China UnionPay, Citibank, JPMorgan Chase, American Express, KeyBank, Barclays, Barclaycard, HSBC, Lloyds Banking Group, FreedomPay, RuPay, The Co-operative Bank, Nationwide Building Society and NatWest Group.
-Visa payWave, American Express Expresspay, and Mastercard Contactless are examples of contactless credit cards which have become widespread in the U.S. and U.K.
+Visa payWave, Mastercard Contactless, and American Express Expresspay are examples of contactless credit cards which have become widespread in the US and UK.

 Technology

-There are two main standard usages for contactless payments adopted throughout payment terminals with the EMV standard.
+There are three main standard usages for contactless payments adopted throughout payment terminals with the EMV standard.